 Figure 10 is easy to understand.
 Regression results in Table D17-18 are not.
 What is LY2 and LY3?
 (I think it is short for “Loan Year” but it needs to be defined.)
 In Figure 10, we have 37 to 48 months, which could be LY4 in regressions?
 Unlike all other regressions and figures, the data are weekly.
 There is no b1yi1 term in the regression results.
 The regression model for the weekly repayment shortfall needs to be stated explicitly, preferably in a separate appendix section.

-p.26, 2nd para “We also observe that impacts on all outcome measures are not statistically different between the poverty classes (see Appendix D).”
+p.26, 2nd para “We also observe that impacts on all outcome measures are not statistically different between the poverty classes (results are available from the authors on request).”

 I cannot find them in Appendix D. So I have made the revision above.
 Instead, we can add more columns or tables in Appendix D.